zotonic/zotonic/doc/ref/models/model_config.rst

 .. note::

     Configuration keys are only accessible from templates using ``{{ m.config }}`` for users with administrator rights.
-To acces other configs, use or add specific models.
+To access other configs, use or add specific models.

 All m_config keys can be thought of as tuples ``{Module, Key,